Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Scaling-a-production-website/README.md

 <a name="segment3" />
 ### Scaling GeekQuiz using Azure Storage ###

-1. Open _Internet Explorer_.
+1. Open _Microsoft Edge_.

 1. Navigate to the image that you uploaded to _Azure Storage_ during setup.
-For example, if the name of the storage account is _geekquizstorage_ the URL for the image will be _http://geekquizstorage.blob.core.windows.net/images/logo-big.png_.
+For example, if the name of the storage account is _geekquiz_ the URL for the image will be _http://geekquiz.blob.core.windows.net/images/logo-big.png_.

 	![Showing the logo](images/logo-big.png?raw=true "Showing the logo")